KaziMuktadirAhmed/ALgebric-Calculator-SPL-1-/README.md

  3) create a user interface for input and output. maybe a notepad or any type of text editor.

 NOTE : for some reason using getline to input the string results in a bug not containing the constant value after the equal sign.
 Used fgets to read the string input instead of getline.
+NOTE : Single variable linier eqn solve deos not counts a variable with no coefficient